CoinAlpha/hummingbot-docs/README.md

 ### Running

-- `npm install` to install dependencies
+- `yarn install` to install dependencies
-- `npm start` to launch local server
+- `yarn start` to launch local server
-- Open a browser to the link provided in the console.
+- Open a browser to the link provided in the console

 ## Deploy previews